Capture • Dataset • Evaluation

 AXIS system overview: task generation, browser-based teleoperation, offline data processing, simulation augmentation, policy learning, and real-world validation.

-Robot manipulation policies require diverse, high-quality demonstrations, but existing data pipelines are hard to scale because they often rely on specialized hardware, centralized operators, or fixed task suites.
-AXIS is a growable community-driven data engine and benchmark for scalable manipulation learning.
+Learning effective robot manipulation policies requires diverse, high-quality demonstrations, yet existing data pipelines are often difficult to scale because they rely on specialized hardware, centralized operators, or fixed task suites.
+We present AXIS, a growable community-driven data engine and benchmark for scalable robot learning, which enables browser-based teleoperation for large-scale demonstration collection, automatically generates and validates new manipulation tasks, and transforms community-collected demonstrations into training-ready data through automated success checking, quality filtering, trajectory smoothing, and visual and physics-based augmentation.

-Scalable Robot Data Collection.
+Scalable Robot Data Collection

 Collection stays lightweight in the browser; validation, rendering, augmentation, and learning run on the backend.